MalditoBarbudo/solarized_sddm_theme/README.md

 - [otf-raleway](https://aur.archlinux.org/packages/otf-raleway/)
 - [ttf-font-awesome](https://aur.archlinux.org/packages/ttf-font-awesome)
-- `Raleway` also can be installed with [ttf-google-fonts-git](https://aur.archlinux.org/packages/ttf-google-fonts-git/) which also installs other cool fonts.
+- `Raleway` also can be installed from [ttf-google-fonts-git](https://aur.archlinux.org/packages/ttf-google-fonts-git/) which also installs other cool fonts.